dapperlabs/nba-smart-contracts/README.md

  - `pub var moldID: Int`: This is the number that is used for IDs in casting molds.
 Every time a new mold is created, it gets this number as its ID and this number is incremented.
- - `pub var momentID: Int`: This is the number that is used for IDs in minting moments.
+ - `pub var totalSupply: Int`: This is the number that is used for IDs in minting moments.
 Every time a new mold is minted, it gets this number as its ID and this number is incremented.
+It also keeps track of the total number of molds that have been minted

-There are also a few functions in `TopShot` that allow anyone get get data about molds.
+There are also a few functions in `TopShot` that allow anyone to get data about molds.
 These will be covered in the tutorial.

 ## How to Deploy and Test the TopShot Contract